solcada/livingdoco/docs/getting-started/applications.md

 sort: 1
 ---

- ## Part 1 - Inventory your applications and their dependencies
+## Inventory your applications and their dependencies

 ### Defining your applications
 We are going to define an Application as something which is running in an environment and can be packaged and versioned.